avgvstinee/avgvstinee/README.md

 # 💫 About Me:
-🔭 I am  Software Engineer Dev at SEACOM Telecommunications Service Provider<br>👯 I’m looking to collaborate on System Design and Design Patterns<br>🌱 I’m currently learning  Java and Springboot for Enterprise Systems<br>💬 Ask me about<br>⚡ Fun fact
+🔭 I am  Software Engineer Dev at SEACOM Telecommunications Service Provider<br>👯 I’m looking to collaborate on System Design and Design Patterns<br>🌱 I’m currently learning  Java and Springboot for Enterprise Systems<br>

 ## 🌐 Socials: